Public Transit Accidents

 Document injuries with photos before they heal or fade.
 Get medical care even if MTA personnel downplay the incident.
 Notify the bus operator or conductor immediately, they're required to file incident reports.

 Here's what most people don't know: you have just 90 days to file a Notice of Claim against the MTA, NYCT, or other transit authority.
-Miss this deadline and your case dies.
-Period.
-Government entities get special protection that private defendants don't.
+Miss this deadline and you may not be able to pursue a claim.
 Request surveillance footage immediately through a Freedom of Information Law request, these videos get overwritten quickly.
-The MTA carries high insurance limits because they're common carriers with heightened duty of care.

 Preserve your MetroCard or OMNY payment record as proof you were a paying passenger.
 Get witness information while people are still around, transit accidents happen fast and witnesses scatter.